CodeKaleem/LMS/README.md

-README WILL bE UPDATED SOON
+README will be updsted soon